vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ?: (hi) [How are you feeling?][Why are you here?]
 ```

 These choices are picked equally.
-But maybe you don’t want some choices.
+But maybe you don't want some choices.
 You can put
 an existence test of a variable at the start of a choice to restrict it.
 ```
 ?: (hi) [$ready How are you feeling?][Why are you here?]